kodcapsule/AI-Assisted-DevOps/Prompt Engineering for DevOps/Readme.md

 ## Use Cases for DevOps Prompt Engineering
 Here are some use cases that for AI in DevOps

-✅ 1.
+- ✅ 1.
 Generating IaC (Infrastructure as Code)
-✅ 2.
+- ✅ 2.
 CI/CD Pipeline Automation and Optimization
-✅ 3.
+- ✅ 3.
 Technical Documentation
-✅ 4.
+- ✅ 4.
 Generate custom Bash, Python, or YAML scripts
-✅ 5.
+- ✅ 5.
 Log Analysis & Incident Response

 ## Best Practices for Prompt Engineering
-1️⃣ Be clear and specific – The more specific the prompt, the better the output.
+- 1️⃣.
+Be clear and specific – The more specific the prompt, the better the output.
-2️⃣ Use context – Provide background information or examples when needed.
+- 2️⃣.
+Use context – Provide background information or examples when needed.
-3️⃣ Define the Output Format- Always specify the format you need 4️⃣Iterate and refine – If the output isn’t ideal, adjust the prompt.
+- 3️⃣.
+Define the Output Format- Always specify the format you need
+- 4️⃣.Iterate and refine – If the output isn’t ideal, adjust the prompt.
-5️⃣ Use CoT for complex tasks – Step-by-step reasoning improves accuracy.
+- 5️⃣.Use CoT for complex tasks – Step-by-step reasoning improves accuracy.

 ##  Conclusion